 Here's the TPMS learn procedure from volume 3, page 16-102 of the service manual:

 Important: Before proceeding with the procedure below, ensure that no other learn procedure is being performed simultaneously.

 Select the ACC position on the ignition switch.

-Simultaneously press the keyless entry transmitter lock and unlock buttons until a horn chirp sounds, indicating the TPM learn mode has been enabled.
+Simultaneously press the keyless entry transmitter lock and unlock buttons until a horn chirp sounds, indicating the TPMS learn mode has been enabled.

 Starting with the left front tire, hold the antenna of the J46079 against the tire sidewall close to the wheel rim at the valve stem location then press and release the Activate button and wait for a horn chirp.